 Please be assured your benefits and premiums are not changing.
 Even though a new benefits administration system is coming, your 2017 benefits and premiums are not changing.
 As always, you can change your benefits whenever you experience a life event, as well as during the next annual Open Enrollment period this fall.

-A. On June 26, 2017, the University System of Georgia (USG) will introduce a single, system-wide benefits administration system.
+A. On June 26, 2017, the University System of Georgia (USG) introduced a single, system-wide benefits administration system.

 Q. What is NOT changing as a result of this transition?